Scrashdown/PRU-Audio-Processing/Report/Report.md

 ## Introduction / Motivation

-The goal of this project is to implement audio processing using one of the BeagleBone Black's PRU microprocessors along with a C API built around it to make it easily usable as simple C library.
-The input signals come from 6 Knowles SPM1437HM4H-B microphones connected to the board, each of which with a 1-bit wide signal (Pulse Density Modulation, more on that later).
+The goal of this project is to implement audio processing using one of the BeagleBone Black's PRU microprocessors along with a C API built around it to make it easily usable as a simple C library.
+The input signals come from 6 Knowles SPM1437HM4H-B microphones connected to the board, each with a 1-bit wide signal (Pulse Density Modulation, more on that later).

-The audio processing code currently handles 6 channels from 6 microphones at a fixed output sample rate, using one of the 2 PRUs present on the board.
+The audio processing code currently handles the 6 microphones at a fixed output sample rate, using one of the 2 PRUs present on the board.
 For now, the API is very simple.
 It allows the user to read the processed data from the PRU to a user-supplied buffer, specify the quantity of data needed and the number of channels to extract from it.
-It also allows the user to pause and resume the recording of data on the API side, to prevent overflows in case the user wants to momentarily stop reading data.
+It also allows the user to pause and resume the recording of the data on the API side, to prevent overflows in case the user wants to momentarily stop reading data.

 Running the core audio processing code on the PRU instead of the main ARM CPU allows for lower latency due to the PRU's predictable timing and it not being subject to OS scheduling like a typical Linux process running on the ARM CPU would be.
 Offloading the ARM CPU from such an intensive task also prevents our library from having a significant impact on the global performance of the host when it is used.